k2view-academy/K2View-Academy/academy/Training_Level_1/04_fabric_runtime/03_fabric_deployment.md

 1. Right click  **CustomerLU** and select **Deploy To Server**:

-   /- If you are using a Fabric Linux server, select the server defined under User Pefernces.
+   1. If you are using a Fabric Linux server, select the server defined under **User Pefernces**.
-   2. On local Fabric, select the **debug** **server**
+   2. On the **local Fabric**, select **debug server**.

-2. Once deploy has completed, go back to the Fabric console and log into Fabric, using **fabric** command.
-Note that on local fabric, you are laready logged in.
+2. Once the deployment has been completed, return to the Fabric console and log into Fabric using the **fabric** command.
+Note that on a local Fabric, you are already logged in.

-3. Run **fabric>set;** to reveiw the deployed project properties , what is the project name? what is the active environment?
+3. Run **fabric>set;** to reveiw the deployed project's properties.
+What is the project name?
+What is the active environment?

-4. Let's validate that are Logical Unit has been deployed, How should we verify it?
+4. Let's validate which Logical Unit has been deployed, How is it verified?
 Run **fabric>list LUT;**

     We will learn more options for this fabric command up next ...